Fudmottin/.vim/README.md

 This markdown provides a clear description of the steps to clone the repository, initialize submodules, and install the YouCompleteMe plugin.

-You will need cmake and Python3.
+You will need llvm (for clangd), cmake, and Python3.